QUICK SUMMARY

 - Even Your Fur Babies: Our pets walk across freshly cleaned floors, breathe in sprays, and snuggle into treated fabrics.
 Their small bodies absorb more than we realize, making them susceptible to many of the same risks we face.

-You have the power to create a healthier, safer environment for your family simply by choosing products that nurture, not harm.
-It’s not about perfection—it’s about progress.
 Swapping out harmful products for natural, non-toxic alternatives is a step toward a cleaner home and a brighter, healthier future for the ones you hold dear.
 You’ve got this!

-How to Protect Your Family’s Heart (and Home)
+How to Protect Your Family’s Heart and Home

 The good news is that you can drastically reduce risks of heart disease by minimizing exposure to harmful cleaning chemicals.
 Here are some simple changes to decrease chances of coronary artery disease and other issues.
 These heart healthy household cleaner tips are easy to implement.